Colin-TUE/RaspberryPiCluster/README.md

 - Set up each Raspberry Pi with a static IP address [docs](https://www.makeuseof.com/raspberry-pi-set-static-ip/).
 If you want to connect to it via your router, make sure it is in the same subnet.
 - Before installing K3s, I ran `sudo apt-get update` and `sudo apt-get upgrade` to make sure all latest packages are installed.
+- Use a local kubeconfig file instead of the default one in my home folder.
+Can be specified on the context setting using the `--kubeconfig .kubeconfig` arguments.

 ### K3s Applications